The Ultimate Guide to Automating RFP Responses: Best Practices & Tools for Success

 Expand Content Library

-Add 25-50 new responses weekly, focusing on gaps identified during active RFPs.
+Add new responses weekly, focusing on gaps identified during active RFPs.
 This "just-in-time" approach builds your library organically based on actual needs.
+The system can automatically identify questions that were edited and new questions added during the proposal process for potential library inclusion.

 Measure Baseline Metrics